Skincare Ingredients to Use with Caution, Evidence Based Research

 How they act?

-Why layering multiple exfoliants can be counterproductive?
+How using multiple exfoliants can be ineffective?

 A routine, safer approach

-• Use moisturizer to support the skin barrier
+• Apply moisturizer to support skin barrier

-Frequently Asked Questions (Combining Active Ingredients)
+Frequently Asked Questions

-Are all natural ingredients safe?
+Are all natural ingredients harmless?

 Can I use multiple actives simultaneously?

-Is perfume always harmful?
+Is every perfume harmful?

-Is irritation indicative of the product's effectiveness?
+Is irritation symbol of indicative of product effectiveness?

 How frequently ought to actives be used?